cyberus-technology/hedron/docs/user-documentation/syscall-reference.md

 different CPUs will fail.

-Before returning to the VMM, the hypervisor will transfer the whole vCPU state into the vCPU state page, except for
+Before returning to the VMM, the hypervisor will transfer the whole vCPU state into the vCPU state page, except for the following fields:

-- the `EOI_EXIT_BITMAP` and the `TPR_THRESHOLD` are never transferred, because the hardware does not modify these fields
+- `EOI_EXIT_BITMAP` and `TPR_THRESHOLD` (the CPU never modifies these fields),
-- the Guest interrupt status (`GUEST_INTR_STS`) is only transferred if the "virtual interrupt delivery" is enabled in the secondary Processor-Based VM-Execution controls
+- `GUEST_INTR_STS` (if "virtual interrupt delivery" is disabled in the secondary Processor-Based VM-Execution Controls).

 ### In